saakethk/ItsNousV3Backend-Public/readme.md

 <h2>
   Hosting
 </h2>
-The current backend is hosted on firebase functions which run on google cloud servers.
+The current backend is hosted on firebase functions which runs on google cloud servers.
 This is because of the ease of use and relatively low cost compared to alternatives.
-The backend does also use AWS Polly which is a text-to-speech API.
+Some projects may use cloud alternatives like AWS for certain parts.